- Application for Admission (Download an Application for Admission or Apply Online)

 - All academic courses passed at another accredited (Regional or CHEA approved accreditation) degree granting institution will be accepted providing the overall grade point average for those courses is 2.0 or above.
 Only courses with a grade of “C-” or above will transfer for those students with an overall grade point average of less than 2.0.

 - A.A. degree graduates of (Regional or CHEA approved) accredited degree granting institutions are accepted as having completed all Leadership Core requirements, with the exception of LDRS 290 Quaker Values and LDRS 390 Contemporary Leadership.

 - Official transcripts of all work must be submitted for credit to be granted.
-Transcripts must be sent from the originating institution directly to the Office of the Registrar at William Penn University for traditional students; and to the College for Working Adults for CWA programs.
+Transcripts must be sent from the originating institution directly to the Office of the Registrar at William Penn University.

-- Coursework from non-United States institutions will be evaluated based upon receipt of an official line-by-line international credit evaluation performed by the World Education Services or the AACRAO Foreign Education Credential Service.
-Please access their websites to order evaluations to be sent to William Penn University.
+- Coursework from non-United States institutions will be evaluated based upon receipt of an official line-by-line international credit evaluation performed by the World Education Services.
+Please access their website to order evaluations to be sent to William Penn University.